 - executing product authorization pathways to create a diverse marketplace of potential reduced risk tobacco products;

-- communicating to address misperceptions that hinder adult smoker adoption of potentially harm reducing non-combustible products;
+- communicating to address misperceptions that hinder adult smoker adoption of potentially harm reducing smoke-free products;

 - investing in proven tactics to reduce underage tobacco use; and

 - engaging with key stakeholders to improve upon national surveys and provide appropriate, timely and efficient information to rapidly address emerging challenges in the dynamic tobacco category.